jorgenponder/transcribe-translate-burn-in-huge-english-subtitles/README.md

 -If on top of that, whisper path isn't set, current directory is assumed.

-PREREQUISITES
+## Prerequisites

-For debian-like distros below
+For debian-like distros below.

 Install build-essential:

     sudo apt install build-essential

-Download whisper.cpp from https://github.com/ggerganov/whisper.cpp
+Download whisper.cpp from <https://github.com/ggerganov/whisper.cpp>

 Compile it with make

-Download the largest language model; it has Swedish and others in it Make sure ffmpeg is installed:
+Download the largest language model; it has Swedish and others in it

+Make sure ffmpeg is installed:

     sudo apt install ffmpeg

 Make sure sox is installed:

     sudo apt install sox

 Make sure perl is installed (it probably already is)